-If you re-join as a councillor and have deferred benefits from a previous period when you were a councillor in Scotland, your deferred benefits will generally be automatically joined with your new active pension account, unless you decide to keep them separate.
+If you re-join as a councillor and have deferred benefits from a previous period when you were a councillor in Scotland, your deferred benefits will generally be automatically joined with your new active pension account.
 You will have 12 months from re-joining to make your decision.
-Your council may allow you longer to decide.